-- c.
-Unsatisfactory: Session GPA less than 4.5.
-Student must withdraw. - (6) Work Experience Credit: Work Experience (WKEXP) courses in the cooperative education program are graded on a Pass/Fail basis.
+- Unsatisfactory Standing-Required to Withdraw: Fall/Winter or Spring/Summer GPA less than 4.5.
+Student must withdraw. - d.
+Probation: Students who have been required to withdraw and who have successfully appealed that decision will be placed on probation. - (6) Work Experience Credit: Work Experience (WKEXP) courses in the cooperative education program are graded on a Pass/Fail basis.
 A student receiving a grade of Fail is normally required to withdraw from the cooperative program and the Faculty of Engineering. - (7) Deficiencies from a Previous Term: Where a student is deficient in credits in a course (or courses) from a previous term, through failure or otherwise, that student must normally clear that deficiency the next time the course (or courses) is (are) offered.